-Clause 33 entitles a person to be given access to a Minister's documents in accordance with the proposed Act.
+Clause 35 entitles a person to be given access to a Minister's documents in accordance with the proposed Act.

-Clause 34 provides for the manner in which applications for access to a Minister's document should be made.
+Clause 36 provides for the manner in which applications for access to a Minister's document should be made.
 An application will be subject to an application fee.

-Clause 35 specifies that an application shall be dealt with by the Minister concerned or by some other person authorised by the Minister in that regard.
+Clause 37 specifies that an application shall be dealt with by the Minister concerned or by some other person authorised by the Minister in that regard and shall be dealt with as soon as practicable (and, in any case, within 45 days) after it is received.

-Clause 36 applies the provisions of proposed Divisions 1 and 2 of proposed Part 3 to applications and to Ministers to whom applications are made.
+Clause 38 applies the provisions of proposed Divisions 1 and 2 of proposed Part 3 to applications and to Ministers to whom applications are made.